 With the start of the New Year comes Garden+ — a new speaker series putting the Japanese garden tradition in new light and connecting it to topics like nature, technology, health, architecture, culture, design, spirituality, and society.
-Garden+ brings designers, authors, and practitioners to share resonant ideas, thought-provoking research, and
+Garden+ brings designers, authors, and practitioners to share resonant ideas, thought-provoking research, and vibrant creative work.

 Garden+ is a program of the International Japanese Garden Training Center.
 Tickets will be $15/Members and $20+ Garden Admission/Public.
 Ticket sales start about five weeks prior to the event.
 The Training Center is supported by the Japan Foundation Center for Global Partnership.